Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.13.0
+# Announcing C-Blosc2 2.13.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

-A new filter for truncating integers has been added.
-Furthermore, the zstd codec has been optimized specially when using dicts.
-And finally, the grok library will be initialized when loading the plugin.
-This evicts having to import it in some use cases.
+This is a patch release for fixing a bug regarding the included files in `b2nd.h`.

 For more info, please see the release notes in: